Work90210/CryptoWave/docs/00-meta/doc-accessibility.md

 #### 2.2.
 Alternative Text for Images

-All images and non-text content must have descriptive alternative text.
+TODO: Alternative text for images is not detailed in the provided context.

 #### 2.3.
 Accessible Heading Structures

-Headings should be used to structure content logically and hierarchically.
+TODO: Accessible heading structures are not detailed in the provided context.

 #### 2.4.
 Color and Contrast Requirements

-TODO: Specify color and contrast requirements for documentation.
+TODO: Color and contrast requirements are not detailed in the provided context.

 ### 3. Technical Accessibility

 #### 3.1.
 Screen Reader Compatibility

-Documentation should be compatible with screen readers.
+TODO: Screen reader compatibility is not detailed in the provided context.

 #### 3.2.
 Keyboard Navigation Support

-All interactive elements within the documentation should be navigable and operable using a keyboard.
+TODO: Keyboard navigation support is not detailed in the provided context.

 #### 3.3.
 Mobile and Responsive Design

-Documentation should be responsive and accessible across various devices and screen sizes.
+TODO: Mobile and responsive design is not detailed in the provided context.

 #### 3.4.
 Assistive Technology Integration

-TODO: Specify guidelines for assistive technology integration.
+TODO: Assistive technology integration is not detailed in the provided context.

 ### 4. Inclusive Practices

 #### 4.1.
 Plain Language Techniques

-Employ plain language techniques to ensure content is easily understood by a broad audience.
+TODO: Plain language techniques are not detailed in the provided context.

 #### 4.2.
 Multiple Content Formats

-Provide content in multiple formats to cater to diverse learning styles and needs.
+TODO: Multiple content formats are not detailed in the provided context.

 #### 4.3.
 Cognitive Load Reduction

-Design documentation to minimize cognitive load by presenting information in a clear, organized, and concise manner.
+TODO: Cognitive load reduction is not detailed in the provided context.

 #### 4.4.
 Cultural Sensitivity Guidelines

-TODO: Specify cultural sensitivity guidelines for documentation.
+TODO: Cultural sensitivity guidelines are not detailed in the provided context.

-## Sources
+## SOURCES

-*   [S16] docs/00-meta/doc-accessibility.md
+- [S7] docs/00-meta/doc-standards.md
-*   [S20] docs/00-meta/doc-standards.md
+- [S8] docs/00-meta/doc-accessibility.md